pingcap/docs/v3.0/tidb-in-kubernetes/deploy/aws-eks.md

 > **Note:**
 >
->It's not recommended to include the following `tidb-cluster` module default configurations in customized `values.yaml`:
+>It's not recommended to include the following default configurations (default configurations of `tidb-cluster` module) in customized `values.yaml`:
 >
 > ```
 > pd: